davidmilitaru/Student-Sports-Teams-Evidence-App/README.md

+#Student Sports Teams Evidene App

-A simplistic app having 2 interfaces:
+A Windows Forms-based app having 2 interfaces:
 - user interface for checking student teams, their members, their achievements and sports events results
 - admin interface for database management